The bar chart provides information on the ratio of female students compared to 100 male students, attending different stages of school education.

 In contrast, with respect to developed countries, figures have not changed that much in terms of primary and secondary education.
 However, there has been a significant increase in tertiary education, where the percentage of girls has rocketed at 112 percent by the end of 1998.

-- The diagram below shows the life cycle of a salmon from egg to adult fish Summarise the information by selecting and reporting the main features and make comparisons where relevant 78
+- The chart below shows the results of a survey of people who visited four types of tourist attraction in Britain in the year 1999 Summarise the information by selecting and reporting the main features and make comparisons where relevant 78